foreverphoenix/the-phoenix-flavour/content/wtp/introduction/_index.md

 ## Features

 -  Moderately improved visuals while retaining a high frame rate.
+-  Performance exceeds vanilla in some areas, especially when the ENB is disabled.
 -  The weather / ENB combination is True Storms, True Nights, and Subtle ENB.
 -  Adventure with Dogmeat and one other companion as originally intended by Bethesda.
 -  Many custom file edits and patches for a coherent experience.
 -  VIS-based sorting overhaul with a custom keywords resource.
--  Modern interface with the new FallUI mods.
+-  Modern interface - you choose between DEF_UI and FallUI.
 -  Simple implementation of crafting stations with support for included mods.
 -  Faster workshop system with better object placement and new stuff to build.
 -  Power armors are more rare.
 Paint and material mods were split.